 The improvements are getting noticed by top critics and the wider market.
 In the Liv-ex 2020 Power 100 List, Domaine Faiveley is ranked 11th in among Burgundy producers and 39th overall, a 38-place jump from 77 in 2019.

 However, the wines still come with huge price disparities to their similar-scoring appellation neighbours.
-In our recent Burgundy 2019 EP report, we placed Domaine Faiveley in our second tier producer category, which covers high quality producers across Burgundy with relatively attractive entry prices compared to some of the more widely recognized iconic and tier one names.
+In our recent Burgundy 2019 EP report, we placed Domaine Faiveley in our second tier producer category, which covers high quality producers across the region with relatively attractive Burgundy prices compared to some of the more widely recognized iconic and tier one names.
 Domaine Faiveley’s deep line-up of wines should have something to pique everyone’s interest at attractive price points!